essays

 Systems and Soul

-A child’s drawing revealed something most systems hide.
-This essay traces how misaligned incentives quietly reshape work, culture, and infrastructure—and how drift, make-work, and instability emerge not from malice, but from obedience to the wrong signals.
+A child’s drawing revealed something most systems obscure.
+Misaligned incentives quietly reshape work, culture, and infrastructure until drift becomes make-work and make-work becomes instability, not from malice, but from obedience to the wrong signals.

 Systems and Soul